Last Reviewed: March 2, 2017

 Once a person becomes infected with HIV, the virus begins to multiply (make copies of itself) in the body.
 As HIV multiplies, it sometimes mutates (changes form) and produces variations of itself.
 Variations of HIV that develop while a person is taking HIV medicines can lead to drug-resistant strains of HIV.

 Drug-resistant HIV can spread from person to person.
-People initially infected with drug-resistant HIV have drug resistance even before they start taking HIV medicines.
+People initially infected with drug-resistant HIV have drug resistance to one or more HIV medicines even before they start taking HIV medicines.

 Medication adherence means taking HIV medicines every day and exactly as prescribed.
 HIV medicines prevent HIV from multiplying.
 Skipping HIV medicines allows HIV to multiply, which increases the risk that the virus will mutate and produce drug-resistant HIV.